October 27, 2020

 Ride a Brightly Colored Motorcycle to Increase Visibility

 Bright colors stand out and attract the eye, even on gloomy days.
-You can increase visibility by riding a motorcycle painted in bright colors rather than a black or gray one that blends in with surroundings.
+You can increase visibility by riding a motorcycle painted in bright colors rather than a black or gray one that blends in with your surroundings.
 Also, use your headlights even in the daytime.

 Prevent Motorcycle Accidents with Better Visibility by Using Reflective Tape and Decals

-Inexpensive reflective tape can be added to the back of a motorcycle, around wheel rims and to the front of forks to improve nighttime visibility.
+Inexpensive reflective tape can be added to the back of a motorcycle, around wheel rims, and to the front of forks to improve nighttime visibility.
 If you don’t wear a reflective helmet, you can always stick reflective tape or decals to your helmet or clothing.

 Add LED Lights or Other Auxiliary Lights to Your Motorcycle

 Additional lighting on your bike can increase your safety at night.
 Consider adding white or amber LED lights to the underbody of your motorcycle.
-They can illuminate the bike’s body or the ground, making you easier to see.
+They can illuminate the bike’s body or the ground, making it easier to see.
 These lights are legal in Texas but they must be non-flashing.